vikfroberg/cv/README.md

 - Lead the development of many client projects including Volco CE, Ebeco, Lindholmen, IHM and more.
 - Used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
-- Contributed with open source work for the Drupal community.
+- Contributed open source work for the Drupal community.
 - Architectured personalized newsfeeds using event sourcing for Volvo CE's inovation platform.
 - Kodamera has a strong beleif in agile development and we used it exclusivly in every project.